 The problem is that there are no known surviving busts that have been definitely authenticated as Julius Caesar.
 And there is no modern technologically that can pinpoint an image of Caesar.
 Classicists are mostly left with a description of Caesar’s physical appearance from the historian Suetonius.

 These Vatican busts are fairly classic representations of the physiognomy of Julius Caesar described in writings.
 In the realistic renderings, the famous dictator looks resolute and determined.

 The forehead is high and the eyes are large and close to his eyebrows.
 He has high cheekbones and a “vulturine” neck with lines.

 The bust on the right is in the Gregory Profano Museum.
 It’s called the Chiarmonti Caesar because it was displayed in that museum for a long time.

 15. Statue of Claudius As Jupiter, Round Hall, Pio-Clementine Museum

-This is an over-life-size (8’ 4”) marble sculpture of Emperor Claudius.
+This is an over-life-size (8’ 4”) marble sculpture of Emperor Claudius in the Vatican.
 It was discovered in Tivoli in 1865.
 The statue was likely sculpted early in Claudius’ reign, around 42 or 43 A.D.